cholmes/mapstory/manual/manual.rst

 .. tip::
    :class: alert alert-info

-   If you are changing the status of a StoryMap, any StoryLayers it uses that you own will also be changed.
+   If you are changing the status of a MapStory, any StoryLayers it uses that you own will also be changed.

 The available options: